VladyslavaSysenko/Finance_Tracker_Django/README.md

 ---
 ## **To change database**

-- In your terminal, cd into the commerce directory.
+- In your terminal, cd into the root directory.
 - Run ***python manage.py makemigrations finance_tracker*** to make migrations for the finance tracker app.
 - Run ***python manage.py migrate*** to apply migrations to your database.

+## **To update schema for swagger and redoc**

+- In your terminal, cd into the root directory.
+- Run ***python manage.py spectacular --file schema.yml*** to create/update schema.yml.